sanfinity-Iot/openremote/User-Guide:-Agent-Overview.md

-Agents can be put into the following categories:
+Agents are a special type of asset which link external services/devices with your OpenRemote system via protocols; agents can be put into the following categories:

 * Specialised agents (Velbus, Z-Wave, KNX, etc.)
 * Generic agents (HTTP, TCP, UDP, WS, MQTT, etc.)